Bad Day (viral video)

-Bad Day (also known as Badday, Computer rage or Office rage) is a 27-second viral video where a frustrated office worker assaults his cubicle computer.
+Bad Day (also known as Badday, Computer rage or Office rage) is a 27-second viral video released in 1996, where a frustrated office worker assaults his cubicle computer.
 It has circulated virally online since 1997.
 The video became a cultural embodiment of computer rage, and is the subject of several parodies and ad campaigns.

 Plot

 In the surveillance-style video, an office worker in his cubicle is becoming increasingly irritated with the computer.
-He slaps the monitor and pounds on the keyboard with his fist before picking the keyboard up and using it like a baseball bat to knock the monitor off of the desk.
+He slaps the monitor and pounds on the keyboard with his fist before picking up the keyboard and using it as a baseball bat to knock the monitor off of the desk.
 His neighbor peers over the partition twice in curiosity.
-The video ends with the protagonist kicking the monitor out of their cubicle.
+The video ends with the protagonist kicking the monitor out of his cubicle.

 Production and spread

 The video clip was staged and produced by Durango, Colorado-based Loronix Information Systems to demonstrate the benefits of their digital video surveillance system for release on a promotional CD.
 The video is an example of a potential use for the surveillance system.
 The video's subject is Vinny Licciardi, the company's shipping manager.
 Licciardi appeared in a series of promotional videos extolling the benefits of Loronix's special brand of digital video recording systems.
 Loronix was the first company to develop a digital video surveillance system to replace video tape recorders.
 As of 2008, Loronix is a subsidiary of Verint Systems.

 Bad Day has circulated online since at least 1997.
 It made its largest impression via email, where its reasonable size made distribution easy.
 The origin was revealed in 1998 originally by CNN and later in print by Security Distribution Magazine.
 The company first heard of the video's popularity in June 1998.
 Its popularity within the company created internal computer issues.